lfedgeai/AegisEdgeAI/README.md

 - **Post‑enrollment drift/tampering** — Even on genuine hardware, OS, kernel, or critical binaries can be altered after deployment.
 Impact: Malicious changes persist undetected without continuous runtime attestation, corrupting AI inference or control loops.

-- **Golden‑image poisoning** — Build pipelines or update channels can be compromised to distribute backdoored images.
-Impact: Every node that “successfully” attests to a poisoned baseline becomes an attacker’s foothold.

 - **Dependency and model repository compromise** — Inference agents or system components may pull from unverified registries or repos.
 Impact: Injects malicious code or altered models into production without triggering signature mismatches if signing keys are stolen.

 ### Why These Gaps Are Critical for Edge AI Deployments